Attacking the GLOBAL Financial System?

 • ethics tend to be particularistic (ie involve obligations only to those with whom one has a relationship) rather than universal - and thus do not lead to a concern for outsiders.
 Thus:

 • deception of outsiders is the first and most important principle of the ancient 'Art of War' concepts of strategy which Japan inherited from China.
 Strategy traditionally make no distinction between military and economic affairs, seeks to erode an opponent's political and economic systems to advantage oneself, and operates in long term / big system ways which are quite foreign to Western observers.
-Japan's society and economy are based on profoundly different assumptions about the nature of knowledge; power; governance etc (eg see Asian model).
+Japan's society and economy are based on profoundly different assumptions about the nature of knowledge; power; governance etc (eg see East Asia).
 For example, defusing suspicions by 'holding up a mirror' in which others (when they look at you) merely see a reflection of themselves is a traditional 'Art of War' strategy;

-Reverting to the soul of a samurai?
+Reverting to the Soul of a Samurai?

 • there have been constant efforts by Japanese extremists to argue that Japan should shift from the 'soul of a merchant' which it adopted at the time of the Meiji restoration - back to what they would prefer to think was its original 'soul of a samurai'.
-For those who support such a goal, creating chaos in Japan at the same time that the basis of Western economic strength was destroyed would merely be an opportunity to gain power;
+For those who support such a goal, creating chaos in Japan at the same time that the basis of Western economic strength was eroded would merely be an opportunity to gain power;

 • from a mainstream Japanese political background (ie of a conservative family and nationalistic orientation) - despite which he is: